-At the conclusion of their investigation, the Headteacher will provide a formal written response within ten school days of the date of receipt of the complaint.
+At the conclusion of their investigation, the Headteacher/investigator will provide a formal written response within fifteen school days of the date of receipt of the complaint.

-If the Headteacher is unable to meet this deadline, they will provide the complainant with an update and revised response date.
+If the Headteacher/investigator is unable to meet this deadline, they will provide the complainant with an update and revised response date.

-The Headteacher will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 1.
+The Headteacher/investigator will advise the complainant of how to escalate their complaint should they remain dissatisfied with the outcome of Stage 1, see Stage 2 below.